If you have any queries about the below changes for 2018, please reply and the admin team will get to them as quickly as possible.

 To compensate for the discontinuation of the above series, the Micro Bangers have had a minor increase in meetings from 3 qualifiers to 5.
 This has meant that Micro and Unlimited Bangers combined have the same number of points meetings as the 2 Litres do, which is a fair balance in my view.

+The ever-popular Norfolk shale oval has been recreated in the game by Miniman, and has been chosen to host the 2 Litre Icebreaker in February for its debut LFS Bangers meeting.
 After having been absent for a few years, the Westhill Oval on the car park returns with two scheduled meetings: the first Grades World Qualifier in May and the Unlimited Best Buds in August.
 Also returning is the seldom used South City Oval for the first Micro Bangers meeting in March, and re-appearing on the calendar after a 2 year absence is the ever popular Fern Bay Oval for Unlimited Round 3 in the same month.

-As a result of these returns, Buxton has been dropped as a LFS Bangers venue.
+As a result of these changes, Buxton has been dropped as a LFS Bangers venue.
 While High Edge was not a bad track, its inside kerbs never proved popular with drivers and there's just no place for it as an official meeting venue; however, this does not rule out the track from being used on fun nights.

 The main rule changes are listed below: